What does cut mean

 When light goes into a diamond, one of three things happens.
 Either (a) it gets reflected as white light, (b) it passes though the diamond and out of the bottom, or (c) it is dispersed into a rainbow.
 The best diamonds in the world possess a pleasing mixture of these three factors.
 Too much of one or another leads to a decrease in the other factors, and an imbalance in the appeal of the diamond.
 It is possible to have a diamond with very good light return that has a modest cut grade, and equally to have one with high polish and symmetry grades but poor return.
 Harmony and balance are of incredible importance.

 In the diagram above, we can see the different facets on a diamond, from the table facet at the top, the star, kite and upper girdle facets which compete the top half, and the lower girdle and pavilion main facets on the bottom half.
 Each is at a different angle to the other, creating a huge amount of reflective surfaces and angles.
-The overlap of top and bottom halves of the diamond means that each facet in the top half might be split by up to three facets on the bottom half.
+The overlap of top and bottom halves of the diamond means that each facet in the top half might be split by up to three facets on the bottom half (these are known as “virtual facets”.

 The Three Factors of Diamond Cut